matheusaaguiar/dwarf-mine/README.md

 # dwarf-mine
-prototype game (resource extraction and chain production) intended for educational and research purposes.
+Prototype game (resource extraction and chain production) intended for educational and research purposes.

 Implemented in the Unity3D Engine (C#).

+TODO:

+* Implement build mine (button with a hammer in the screen).